 - Use this monitoring sheet from Health Services indicating Food Guide servings

 If you achieved your goal, ask yourself: What helped?
 Keep doing it!
 If you didn’t achieve your goal that day, ask yourself: What obstacle did I encounter?
 What will I do differently tomorrow?

 It’s all about choices

 A healthy diet is a plant-based diet.
 This means choosing fruit, vegetables and grains — mostly whole grains — more often.
 You can also choose protein-rich plant foods instead of meat.
-Plant foods that contain protein include beans, nuts and seeds.
+Plant foods that are a source of protein include beans, nuts and seeds.

-Canada’s Food Guide offers an overview of healthy eating and is a good place to start.
+Canada’s Food Guide offers an overview of healthy eating and is a great place to start.

 - Eating a diet rich in plant foods

 - Eating a diet low in total fat, saturated fat, sodium and added sugars